-All pupils at Wormley have access to a broad and balanced curriculum.
+All pupils at Wormley CofE Primary School have access to a broad and balanced curriculum.
 Teachers should set high expectations for every pupil, whatever their prior attainment and use appropriate assessment to set targets which are deliberately ambitious.
 Potential areas of difficulty are identified and addressed.
 Lessons are planned to address potential areas of difficulty and to remove barriers to pupil achievement.
-In many cases, such planning will mean that pupils with SEN and disabilities will be able to study the full national curriculum with appropriate adaptations made.
+In many cases, such planning will mean that pupils with SEN and disabilities will be able to study the full national curriculum with appropriate adaptations made as referenced in the subject approaches.
 Code of Practice (DfE & DoH, 2015 6.12)